We'll be in touch soon...

 Prepared food is taxed at the full rate of 5.125%.

-Businesses establish a minimum gross receipts tax connection to the state if any of the following apply:
+Businesses activities that establish a minimum gross receipts tax connection to the state include:

 Due dates for gross receipts tax are as follows: